On the Abuaf-Ueda Flop via Non-Commutative Crepant Resolutions: Preliminaries

 Another important vector bundle on $\Q$ is the \textit{Cayley bundle} $C$.
-The Cayley bundle $C$ is a homogeneous vector bundle of rank two, and $\det C \simeq \stsh_{\Q}(-1)$.
-Historically, this bundle was first studied by Ottaviani \cite{Ott90}.
-Later we will see that the variety $Y_-$ that gives one side of the Abuaf-Ueda flop is the total space of $C(-2)$.
+The Cayley bundle $C$ is a~homogeneous vector bundle of rank two, and $\det C \simeq \stsh_{\Q}(-1)$.
+Historically, this bundle was first studied by Ottaviani~\cite{Ott90}.
+Later we will see that the variety $Y_-$ that gives one side of the Abuaf--Ueda flop is the total space of $C(-2)$.

 The $G_2$-flag variety $\F$ is a $6$-dimensional variety of Picard rank two.
-There is a projection $p' : \F \to \G$, and via this projection, $\F$ is isomorphic to the projectivization of the universal subbundle $R(1)$ (with some line bundle twist):
+There is a projection $p'\colon \F \to \G$, and via this projection, $\F$ is isomorphic to the projectivization of $R(-1)$:

-Similarly, via a projection $q' : \F \to \Q$, we have
+Similarly, via a projection $q'\colon \F \to \Q$, we have

 Fix general members $H \in \lvert (p')^*\stsh_{\G}(1) \rvert$ and $h \in \lvert (q')^*\stsh_{\Q}(1) \rvert$.
 Then we can write